Stuart Batty - February 2020

 Our visitor classes are conducted by nationally known woodturners visiting us for our monthly general meeting and stay on for two days of classes or demos.
-We have had Stuart Batty, Ashley Hardwood, Glenn Lucas, Janice Levi, Dale Larson, Carl Jacobson, Reed Gray, and other well-known and respected turners.
+We have had Stuart Batty, Ashley Hardwood, Glenn Lucas, Janice Levi, Dale Larson, Carl Jacobson, Reed Gray, Jimmie Allen and other well-known and respected turners.

 NWWT has developed a series of classes targeted at beginners and intermediate turners who are interested in learning the craft or improving their skills.
-We have six club midi-lathes, each equipped with a bright light, chucks, live centers, measurement tools and everything needed for the classes.
+We have seven club midi-lathes, each equipped with a bright light, chucks, live centers, measurement tools and everything needed for the classes.
 We have plenty of loaner tools that you can use and try out.
-In addition, we have two sharpening stations equipped with CBN wheels and Oneway Wolverine sharpening jigs.
+In addition, we have three sharpening stations equipped with CBN wheels and Oneway Wolverine sharpening jigs.